Hearty Spaghetti Squash Casserole Recipe - Dr. Axe

 Ad

 But spaghetti squash isn’t the only good-for-you ingredient in this healthy casserole.
-You’ll also include two of my favorite leafy greens, kale and spinach.
+You’ll also include two of the healthiest leafy greens: kale and spinach.

 Kale is an impressive anti-inflammatory food.
 Because it’s full of omega-3s, it helps balance our omega-3 to omega-6 ratio, critical for keeping inflammation at bay.
 It’s also great for heart health and helping to lower cholesterol and promote cellular health.